IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### service
-A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
+A link to an external service that the client might interact with directly, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it.
 Please see the [Service Profiles][annex] document for currently known service types.

 The value _MUST_ be an array of JSON objects.
 Each object _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` and `profile` properties.